yegor256/blog/_posts/2016/may/2016-05-24-who-is-project-manager.md

 know what will happen and when, in the short-term.
 But the long-term future stays absolutely unclear.
 A bad PM mostly relies on expert judgement, just like you did while making that coffee.

+{% quote A good PM finds a way to organize resources in such a way that their future becomes predictable %}

 A good project manager is a completely different creature.
 A good PM finds a way to _organize_ resources in such a way that their future